flordimonaco/BaSP-M2023/README.md

 - Your console will open and there you just have to type "git clone" and paste the link (the one you copied before, remember?)
 - When you press enter, it will start copying everything in the repository to your device
 - Now you are ready to see all my work and see how it is

+#WEEK 03

+This week all of our work was focused on learning css!

+Now you should be able to see all our figma work turned not only to a html page but also styled in css 🙋‍♀️ Let's see if all of our efforts are well received 🤪

 # Hope you like it!